In coronavirus-hit world, sponsors to stand by delayed Olympics

 Michael Lynch, a partner at sports marketing company 3 Emerald Marketing, said the IOC likely will work with sponsors even if it is not required to.

-“The IOC has an obligation to respect the integrity and spirit of the agreements, which was delivering a winter and summer games within a four-year period,” said Lynch, who has worked on Olympic sponsorship deals, including 17 years with Visa Inc.
+“The IOC has an obligation to respect the integrity and spirit of the agreements, which was delivering a winter and summer games within a four-year period,” said Lynch, who has worked on Olympic sponsorship deals, including 17 years with Visa Inc (V.N).

 “The last thing the IOC will do is be at odds with the commercial organizations that partner to fund these games,” he said.